codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 valid_ip                No         Fails if the supplied IP is not valid.        valid_ip[ipv6]
-                                   Accepts an optional parameter of ‘ipv4’ or ‘ipv6’ to specify an IP format. valid_url               No         Fails if field does not contain a valid URL. valid_date              No         Fails if field does not contain a valid date. valid_date[d/m/Y] Accepts an optional parameter to matches
+                                   Accepts an optional parameter of ‘ipv4’ or ‘ipv6’ to specify an IP format. valid_url               No         Fails if field does not contain (loosely) a URL.
+Includes simple strings that could be domains, like "codeigniter". valid_url_strict        No         Fails if field does not contain a valid URL.
+                                   Roughly equivalent to a "fail anything that would not be a clickable link." valid_date              No         Fails if field does not contain a valid date. valid_date[d/m/Y] Accepts an optional parameter to matches
                                    a date format.